kevinyswong/kevinyswong.github.io/index.md

 preparation was totally unconscious on my part.
 </blockquote>
-This unconscious, directionless meandering perhaps extends to the coincidental, unfocused, haphazard confluence that Coetzee describes almost as a flow state in writing:
+This unconscious, directionless meandering perhaps extends to the coincidental, haphazard experience that Coetzee describes almost as a flow state in writing:
 <blockquote>
 I think it happens to many writers, or perhaps all writers, that at unpredictable times, completely unpredictable and completely uncontrollable